confluentinc/ksql/docs/overview/apache-kafka-primer.md

 The order of the records is tracked by a piece of data known as an offset, which is set when the record is appended.
-A record with offset of _10_ happened earlier than a record with offset of _20_.
+A record with offset of _10_ happened earlier than a record in the same partition with offset of _20_.

-Many of the mechanics here are handled automatically by ksqlDB on your behalf.
+Much of the mechanics here are handled automatically by ksqlDB on your behalf.
 When you create a stream or table, you choose the number of partitions for the underlying topic so that you can have control over its scalability.
 When you declare a schema, you choose which columns are part of the key and which are part of the value.
 Beyond this, you don't need to think about individual partitions or offsets.
 Here are some examples of that.

-When a record is appended, its key's content is rolled up automatically and hashed, to send it consistently to the same partition.
-When records are processed, they follow the correct offset order, even in the presence of failures or faults.
+When a record is processed, its key content is hashed so that its new downstream partition will be consistent with all other records with the same key.
+When records are appended, they follow the correct offset order, even in the presence of failures or faults.
 When a stream's key content changes because of how a query wants to process the rows (via `GROUP BY` or `PARTITION BY`), the underlying records keys are recalculated, and the records are sent to a new partition set